Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Numerical study

-In all considered cases, we demonstrate the plot for the dependence in time of the optimal controls and also, the plot for the value of the terminal part of the functional for $t\leq T$ -- in order to provide an insight into the dynamics of this value for different $ \varepsilon = 5; \, 0.5; \, 0.05; \, 0.005 $.
-The time dependence of optimal controls is demonstrated for the smallest of these values.
+In each of the considered cases, we present the plot for the value of the terminal part of the functional for $t\leq T$ -- in order to provide an insight into the dynamics of this value for $ \varepsilon = 5; \, 0.5; \, 0.05; \, 0.005 $, and the plot for the time dependence of optimal controls for $ \varepsilon = 0.005 $.

+For one-qubit gates, we also show in Figure \ref{fig:BFCS_one_qubit_pictures}, the evolution in time of the non-zero components of the Bloch vectors $ u(t) $ for $ \varepsilon = 0.005 $.
+However, for $ N > 1 $, similar plots are not provided in view of the large number of the Bloch vector components.

 Where the curves are close to each other, some intermediate values are omitted.
 For generating of the considered one-qubit, two-qubit and three-qubit gates, the values of the terminal functional at time $T$ are specified in Tables \ref{tab:BFCS_1q}, \ref{tab:BFCS_2q} and \ref{tab:BFCS_3q}, respectively.

-For all considered one-qubit gates, we also show in Figure \ref{fig:BFCS_one_qubit_pictures}, the evolution in time of the non-zero components of the Bloch vector $ u(t) $.
-However, for $ N > 1 $, similar plots are not provided in view of the large number of the Bloch vector components.

-The numerical results presented below clearly indicate that, for small values of a parameter $ \varepsilon $, the developed optimal model (\ref{BFCS_model_statement}) leads to the generation of one-qubit gates with a high degree of precision.
+The numerical results presented below clearly indicate that, for small values of the scaling parameter $ \varepsilon$ in the cost functional (\ref{BFCS_general_functional}) the developed optimal model (\ref{BFCS_model_statement}) leads to the implementation of one-qubit, two-qubit and three-qubit gates with a high degree of precision.